HausDAO/protocol-guild-contracts/README.md

 [Connext](https://www.connext.network/) allows us to deploy registries, Vesting and Split contracts on various L2 and EVM chains, which are all controlled by the Moloch DAO on mainnet.

 This section will be expanded upon once DAOHaus shares more information on its implementation.
-You can see the notes from the first call [here](https://docs.google.com/document/d/1PB9VQzBhvVpnbRwEFXWwBhv26y3xecFIrQFY3JLRIQU/edit#).
+Notes from the first call can be seen [here](https://docs.google.com/document/d/1PB9VQzBhvVpnbRwEFXWwBhv26y3xecFIrQFY3JLRIQU/edit#).

 [Mimic](https://mimic.fi/) was previously considered as a potential solution to enabling L2 donations, as it would have allowed PG to consolidate all funds donated on L2s onto mainnet.
 However, Connext seems like a more neutral, future-proof implementation, as it allows PG to embrace Ethereum's L2 ecosystem and benefit from gas savings and liquidity on those chains.